2018 HEDS Senior Survey

-You must register at least 3 weeks prior to the date on which you plan to begin administering the survey.
+You must register at least three weeks prior to the start date of your survey.

 All institutions will receive: a frequency report that compares your seniors to seniors at all other participating institutions and an SPSS and/or Microsoft Excel file with your participants’ responses.

 Institutions in HEDS will also receive an SPSS and/or Microsoft Excel file with student-level data from HEDS institutions that participated in the last few years.

 The base cost of the survey is $500 for institutions in HEDS and $1,700 for institutions not in HEDS.
 There are some custom options for additional fees.